 • Fetal alcohol spectrum disorder is an umbrella term that covers all of the adverse effects of alcohol on the developing fetus.

-Through most of history, alcoholism has been seen not as a medical problem but as a moral failure.
+Throughout most of history, alcoholism has been seen not as a medical problem but as a moral failure.
 It was assumed that the flawed children of alcoholic women acquired their defects, not from alcohol, but from the constitutional weaknesses of their mothers.
-Only recently has it been recognized that the fetus is directly and adversely affected by alcohol and that the ill effects are similar enough from 1 affected child to the next to constitute an identifiable syndrome.
+Only more recently has it been recognized that the fetus is directly and adversely affected by alcohol and that the ill effects are similar enough from one affected child to the next to constitute an identifiable syndrome.

-In 1968, an article by Lemoine and coworkers was published in a French medical journal describing a combination of physical defects and neuropsychological abnormalities affecting the children of alcoholic mothers (70).
+In 1968, an article by Lemoine and coworkers was published in a French medical journal describing a combination of physical defects and neuropsychological abnormalities affecting the children of alcoholic mothers (73).
 The reported physical defects included abnormal facies, heart anomalies, and limb deformities.
 The neuropsychological manifestations included delayed psychomotor and language development and lowered intelligence quotient.
 The article received little attention.
-During the subsequent 5 years, few follow up clinical or experimental studies were published examining the possibility of alcohol-induced birth defects.
+During the subsequent 5 years, few follow-up clinical or experimental studies were published examining the possibility of alcohol-induced birth defects.

 Within several years of the original description of fetal alcohol syndrome, it was discovered that not all of the characteristic features of the syndrome are always expressed following intrauterine alcohol exposure.
-Children whose mothers abused alcohol during pregnancy and who exhibit some, but not all, of the clinical signs of fetal alcohol syndrome have been described as having alcohol-related birth defects, fetal alcohol effects, or alcohol-related neurodevelopmental disorders (Hoyme et al 2016; 119).
+Children whose mothers abused alcohol during pregnancy and who exhibit some, but not all, of the clinical signs of fetal alcohol syndrome have been described as having alcohol-related birth defects, fetal alcohol effects, or alcohol-related neurodevelopmental disorders (52; 124).

 • Children with the full fetal alcohol syndrome will have craniofacial dysmorphology, growth disturbances, and neurobehavioral abnormalities.